SimitTomar/RestPanda/docs/_coverpage.md

 ![logo](assets/images/restpanda.png)

-> Set of Restful APIs for quick prototyping, demos & tutorials
+> Set of Restful APIs for rapid prototyping, demos & tutorials
 - 🚀 Simple & Intuitive set of APIs hosted locally to get you started instantly
 - ⚡️️  Supports all CRUD operations
 - 💎 Language Agnostic APIs that conform to REST principles